St. Ann School

 Kurian Thomas with his students

 By his early 30s, Kurian Thomas was known as a talented mathematics teacher, beloved by his students.
 Uncle Ike even met one of them lately in America, who remembers him as the most well-dressed person (Uncle Ike also fondly describes his neat collection of ties), disciplined, passionate about his work and deeply involved with school activities.
-One day, Kurian was taking his students for an excursion—on the way, by the time they left Pallai and neared Kottayam, he felt a chest pain.
+One day, Kurian was taking his students for an excursion—on the way, by the time they left Pallai and neared Kottayam, he felt a pain in his chest.
 He was admitted to the district hospital in Kottayam, where Babyammachi’s mother Thresiamma rushed immediately.
 The chest pain developed into a heart attack.
-“I think in those days,” Aunty Lucy said, “they did not have modern methods of CPR and EKG tests available, nor did people recognize all the symptoms of heart disease.
+“I think in those days,” Aunty Lucy said, “they did not have modern methods of CPR or EKG tests available, nor did people recognize all the symptoms of heart disease.
 He was not heavy and he never smoked.”
 Thresiamma stayed with him, comforting him, fervently saying prayers and hoping for recovery, with Kurian repeating the prayers after her.
-While Babyammachi and his children were still in Pallai, she took solace in knowing that Kunnya was not alone, Thresiamma was there to support him and was with him when, after two hours of suffering, he passed away.
+While Babyammachi was still in Pallai, she took solace in knowing that Kunnya was not alone, her mother was there to support him and was with him when, after two hours of suffering, he passed away.
 “That’s what I want you to know,” Aunty Lucy said, “He died in a very nice way.
-It was not a sudden death, but he was with my mother.”
+It was not a sudden death, but he was with our mother.”
 She had been in Mangalore, studying: “In those days you could not come right back.
 Or even know right away.”

 Kurian Thomas was buried in Kottayam.
 He was survived by his wife, Baby, now 28, and sons, Syriac, four years old, Isaac, two years, and Jacob, six months.